Non-Contradiction/convexjlr/vignettes/original-vignette.md

 Some of the examples here are of statistics nature (like Lasso and logistic regression), and some of the examples here are of machine-learning nature (like SVM), they may be appealing to readers with certain backgrounds.
-If you don't know either of this, don't be afraid, the smallest circle problem requires no certain background knowledge.
+If you don’t know either of this, don’t be afraid, the smallest circle problem requires no certain background knowledge.

 We hope you can get ideas for how to use `convexjlr` to solve your own problems by reading these examples.
-If you would like to share your experience on using `convexjlr`, don't hesitate to contact me:
+If you would like to share your experience on using `convexjlr`, don’t hesitate to contact me:
 <cxl508@psu.edu>.

 Knowledge for convex optimization is not neccessary for using